 Check with your doctor right away if you experience confusion, dizziness, muscle pain, weakness, or a fast heartbeat.
 Drink more fluids when you exercise or if the weather is hot.
 Heavy sweating or diarrhea and vomiting can cause dehydration (loss of too much water) or electrolyte imbalances (loss of sodium in the body).
 Check with your doctor if you become sick with severe nausea, vomiting, or diarrhea.

 Check with your doctor immediately if blurred vision, difficulty in reading, eye pain, or any other change in vision occurs during or after treatment.
 Your doctor may want an eye doctor to check your eyes.

 Do not take other medicines unless they have been discussed with your doctor.
-This especially includes potassium supplements or salt substitutes that contain potassium, since they may change your blood potassium levels, or over-the-counter (nonprescription) medicines for appetite control, asthma, colds, cough, hay fever, or sinus problems, since they may tend to increase your blood pressure.
+This especially includes prescription or over-the-counter (nonprescription) medicines for appetite control, asthma, colds, cough, hay fever, or sinus problems, and herbal or vitamin supplements, since they may tend to increase your blood pressure.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur: